xingchen-fan/HtoZg_fitting/README.md

 Note that every bkg function has a sideband version blinding (120, 130) as a member, `self.SBpdf`.

-To further automate the process, you can also choose to use the `profileClass` where 14 background functions are defined as members and their essential initial values are assigned through a configuration file.
+To further automate the process, you can also choose to use the `profileClass` where multiple background functions are defined as members and their essential initial values are assigned through a configuration file.
 ```
 profile = profileClass(x, mu_gauss, cat='', config='')
 ```